PLN-team/pyPLNmodels/paper/paper.md

 # Statement of need
-While the R-package `PLNmodels` [@PLNmodels] implements PLN models, the python package `pyPLNmodels` based on Pytorch [@Pytorch] has been built to handle large datasets of count data, such as scRNA (single-cell Ribonucleic acid) data.
-Real-world scRNA datasets typically involves thousands of cells ($n \approx 20000$) with thousands of genes ($\approx 20000$), resulting in a matrix of size $\approx 20000 \times 20000$.
+While the R-package `PLNmodels` [@PLNmodels] implements PLN models, the python package `pyPLNmodels` based on Pytorch [@Pytorch] has been built to handle large datasets of count data, such as scRNA-seq data.
+Real-world scRNA-seq datasets typically involves thousands of cells ($n \approx 20000$) with thousands of genes ($\approx 20000$), resulting in a matrix of size $\approx 20000 \times 20000$.
 The package has GPU support for a better scalability.